 – 2018 – Budapest Fashion Week from the Hungarian Fashion and Design Agency.
 Central European Fashion Week in Budapest is organized twice a year and features designers from neighboring countries, the Visegrad Four and Italy;

-– 2019 – The Budapest Fashion and Technology Summit aimed to give young talents and international designers the opportunity to make their debut.
+– 2019 – The Budapest Fashion and Technology Summit aimed to allow young talents and international designers to make their debut.

 The city plans for 2020-2024 (despite the pandemic) – continuing the traditions of design education in conjunction with the University of Art and Design Mohoi-Nadia, holding thematic events and exhibitions (design and fashion weeks), creating a regional hub of creative cities in Central Europe and Western The Balkans.

 Thus, the Budapest Design Week in October 2020 was held in a mixed online/offline format.

 Which cities can be considered creative or those that develop the creative sector and try to make it part of the urban economy?

 UNESCO has only two Ukrainian cities defined as creative – Lviv and Odesa – cities of literature.
 However, according to Cristina Farinya’s report on the development of creative industries in Ukraine, the main events in urban creative industries take place primarily in large cities – Kyiv, Kharkiv, Lviv, Dnipro, Odesa.
 There are also some initiatives in other cities – Ivano-Frankivsk (Teple Misto), Zaporizhzhia, Vinnytsia.